Tornadoes of 1952: March

 There were 43 confirmed tornadoes in the US in March.

+March 16

+A tornado struck Santa Monica in Los Angeles County destroying beach buildings, and damaging boats in a boat yard as well as glass damage in town.
+Three people were killed and one builder was injured.

 March 21–22

 An extremely violent and deadly tornado outbreak struck the Mississippi and Ohio Valleys.
 Tennessee and Arkansas took the brunt of the outbreak, with two of the F4 tornadoes killing 50 and 29 people in Arkansas respectively while another F4 tornado in Tennessee killed 38.
 27 of the 31 tornadoes, 202 of the 209 fatalities, and 1,133 of the 1,212 injuries occurred on March 21 alone.
 In all, the outbreak produced 11 F4 tornadoes, which remains the fourth-highest amount of violent tornadoes in one outbreak as of 2024.